-If the patient’s suffering from a heart condition, blood clotting disorder, blood borne infectious disease, diabetes, or lupus, they cannot get scalp micropigmentation.
-The procedure is also contraindicated for those who’re taking heart medications, blood thinners or immuno-suppressants.
+If the patient’s suffering from a heart condition, blood clotting disorder, blood-borne infectious disease, diabetes, or lupus, they cannot get SMP.

-Ask the practitioner about their qualifications and experience to ensure this.
-Moreover, you should inquire about the number of procedures they’ve performed and the overall complication rate.
-You should learn what those complications were and how the practitioner dealt with them.
+Ask the practitioner about their qualifications and experience.
+Moreover, you should inquire about the number of procedures they’ve performed.

 To prepare for the day of the treatment, you need to keep the following things in mind:

 - Don’t shampoo your hair for at least 3 days before the first session.
 It can cause dryness and poor absorption of the pigment.
-You can use a conditioner in the meanwhile.
+You can use a conditioner meanwhile.

 - Do not drink alcohol for at least 2 days before the treatment as it can cause increased bleeding.
 Moreover, it lowers the pain threshold, which can cause discomfort during the procedure.

 - Do not shave your hair before the first session because the practitioner has to create a pigment match according to your existing hair.
-S/he will shave your hair in the first session.
+They will shave your hair in the first session.

 - Do not spray on any hair fibres, as they conceal the actual shade of your existing hair and your bald patches.
-Moreover, they can cause infection.
+They can cause infection.
 Make sure it’s washed off before the treatment.

-- Inform the practitioner about any medications that you’re taking.
+- Inform the practitioner about any medication that you’re taking.

 After that, dots of the size of the hair follicles are made on the scalp.
-Typically, the whole process is completed in three sessions, which are 7-30 days apart.
+Typically, the entire process is completed in three sessions, which are 7-30 days apart.

 - 1st Session: The practitioner will do a scalp assessment and identify the problem areas.
-Then, s/he will place the pigment in the scalp.
+Then, they will place the pigment on the scalp.
 The microdots are spread out to avoid a blowout.
 The whole session may take 3-4 hours.
 However, it can vary depending on the area of treatment.

 - 2nd Session: Usually, it takes place a week after the first session.
 The practitioner adds more microdots in the spaces between the ones placed in the last session.
 This increases the density while allowing the previous microdots to heal.
 It may take up to 3 hours.